H-1 upgrade program

 The H-1 upgrade program is the United States Marine Corps's program to develop the AH-1Z Viper and UH-1Y Venom military helicopters to replace its aging fleets of AH-1W SuperCobras and UH-1N Twin Hueys.
 The contract was awarded in 1996 to Bell Helicopter, the original manufacturer of both aircraft, to design the new airframes as modernized attack and utility helicopters with considerable design commonality, to reduce operating costs.

+The upgraded type entered service starting in the early 2000s, and have become the dominant type in the USMC as the older models were slowly phased out.
+The upgraded types have also been exported internationally.